xli7654321/MMPK/README.md

 **👉 We strongly recommend using our [MMPK Web Server](https://lmmd.ecust.edu.cn/mmpk/) for new prediction.**

-You can download our trained models from [Zenodo Link](https://zenodo.org/records/15458834).
+You can download our trained models from [Zenodo](https://zenodo.org/records/15458834).
 The trained 10-fold MMPK models should be stored in the `checkpoints/` directory, under a folder name specified by the `--checkpoints_folder` argument (e.g., `checkpoints/mmpk/`).

 Use the following command to start prediction: